LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     - Sync Preview Location: syncs your cursor location in lab instructions with the Preview.
     - Autosave: enables the lab instructions to autosave
     - Theme: select a theme for the lab instruction editor.
+    - Editor zoom: adjusts the zoom level on the instruction editor.
+    - Preview zoom: adjusts the zoom level on the preview pane of the instruction editor.
     - Track Task Progress: enables the percentage of completed tasks to be reflected on the lab instance page, as well as the class page if the lab is part of an active class.
 - **Markdown Help:** displays common Markdown syntax, used for reference while writing lab instructions.
 Clicking the *Learn More* button will display more information that may be helpful with authoring your lab.